The Complete Guide to Understanding the Steps of the SSDI Process

 At this stage, if your initial application is denied, reconsideration offers a second review by a different examiner.
 You must file Form SSA-561 (Request for Reconsideration) within 60 days of your denial notice date, though a 5-day mailing allowance is included.
 This stage typically takes another 3-5 months to complete.

 New medical evidence is critical at the reconsideration stage.
-Only 13% of reconsideration appeals succeed.
-However, claims with updated treatment records from the denial date forward show 40% higher approval rates than those relying solely on original evidence.
+Reconsideration appeals are often challenging.
+Submitting updated treatment records and documenting any changes in your condition since the initial denial may be relevant during this review.
 Document any condition worsening since your initial application, include new specialist evaluations or diagnostic tests, add functional capacity assessments from treating physicians, and demonstrate ongoing treatment compliance.

 This is when many claimants begin working with disability attorneys or advocates.
 Legal representatives work on contingency with no upfront costs.
-They charge a maximum of 25% of back pay (capped at $7,200 by federal regulations).
+They typically work on a contingency basis, meaning fees are regulated by federal rules and are only paid if benefits are awarded.
 Claimants represented during reconsideration are three times more likely to have claims approved at the hearing level, even if reconsideration is denied.

 Administrative Law Judge Hearing Stage

-The ALJ hearing provides your most significant approval opportunity.
-It has a 47% success rate—the highest of any SSDI stage.
+The ALJ hearing is a critical review stage where an independent judge evaluates testimony, medical evidence, and vocational factors.
 Next, after a reconsideration denial, you must file Form HA-501 within 60 days to request a hearing.
 The average wait time is 12-18 months, and hearings are conducted via video conference or in-person, typically lasting 30-60 minutes.

 Administrative Law Judges have complete discretionary authority to evaluate credibility, weigh medical evidence, and determine disability status independently of earlier denials.
 This independence makes the hearing stage particularly important.